good-ware/js-log/README.md

 # Usage

-The Loggers class is a container that manages logger instances that, in Winston fashion, have unique names that are called categories.
+The Loggers class is a container that manages logger instances that have unique category names.
+Each logger has its own settings, such as logging levels and transports.

 Any number of Loggers instances can exist at any given time.
 This is useful if, say, independent libraries use this package with different logging levels and other settings.
 The only caveat is Winston's design flaw that prevents